 “I want to be strength to people, I want to be hope to people.
 Being here is a blessing in itself.”

 With perseverance and support from her family, Joanna progressed to Senior High School.
 Despite missing long periods when unable to cover the costs, Joanna worked hard and won a place to study Medicine at the University of Development Studies in Tamale.
 Setting off for her first term, Joanna had earned enough money to get her started by working in an electrical shop and as an assistant to a National Health Insurance representative.
 However, she remained anxious about how she would continue to fund her long degree course.

 At university one of Joanna’s lecturers, a nurse, told her about scholarships offered by CAMFED and the Mastercard Foundation.
 Joanna applied and was selected for support.
 She was ecstatic and celebrated with her family that finally her future was secure.

 Joanna remembers the moment she found out she had got a scholarship for medical school.

-Joanna joined the CAMFED alumnae association, CAMA, a network of young women across Africa who work together to remove barriers to girls’ education.
-With her CAMA sisters she is active in community outreach, and has become a role model for younger girls who would like to follow her example of attaining a high level of education.
+Joanna joined the CAMFED Association (CAMA), the network of young women leaders educated with CAMFED support, who work together to remove barriers to girls’ education.
+She is active in community outreach, and has become a role model for younger girls who would like to follow her example of attaining a high level of education.